-Amateur Tour (Philly Metro) announced its 2017 tournament schedule with
+Amateur Tour (Philly Metro) announced its upcoming tournament schedule with

-events between April 29 and September 30.
+events between April 28 and September 29, 2018.
 The schedule includes 12 regular

-season events, including a 2-Day Tour Major tournament, and two special
+season events, including a 2-Day Tour Major tournament, and three special

-Monday tournaments, plus the season-ending Metro Cup.
+Monday tournaments, plus the season-ending Metro Cup challenge matches.
 The GOLFWEEK Amateur Tour is the largest

 country.
 Tour membership is a “national membership” allowing members to play in